-Hamer’s second test of character occurred in 1903 while serving as a cattle wrangler for the brother of notorious outlaw, Tom “Black Jack” Ketchum.
-Recruited by a member of this outlaw gang to aid in a bank robbery, their plans were interrupted at the last minute by a foreman ordering the young men to return the horses to a stable, which offered Hamer a chance to think clearly about his actions.
-He again vowed to be on the right side of the law and apprehended his first criminal – as a civilian – in October of 1905.
-As Hamer delivered the horse thief to the sheriff, the lawman asked Hamer if he would like to become a Texas Ranger, and Hamer’s fate was sealed.

 On April 21, 1906, Frank Hamer enlisted in the Texas Rangers as a private at just twenty-two years old.
-Hamer’s distinguished record only grew in 1908 when he accepted the position of City Marshal in Navasota, a position that saw incredible turnover and turmoil.
-Known for rarely throwing a punch but choosing instead to slap an enemy’s ear with an open hand, Hamer used his weapon only when his slaps or kicks failed to subdue a criminal, and in only three years the once crime-ridden town of Navasota became a safe place to live.
-Hamer resigned as City Marshal in 1911 and moved to Houston to work for the mayor.
-As a special officer for Mayor Baldwin Rice in Houston, Hamer proved an honest and just lawman, even arresting a fellow officer for “brutally pistol-whipping a man in front of the man’s wife and children.”

-While visiting younger brother in Snyder, Texas, Hamer met his future wife, Gladys Johnson, and they wed on May 12, 1917.
-The newlyweds found themselves involved in a gunfight against hired assassins in October of the same year, leaving one man dead, the couple shaken, but Hamer undeterred.
 Prohibition saw Hamer join federal service battling bootleggers and busting small town conspiracies and growing increasingly weary of the Rangers he worked with.
 Faced with several instances of abuse of power upon returning to Ranger duty, Hamer became disenchanted with his cohorts and told Governor Neff that renewing the quality of the Ranger service “would be an impossible task” when first offered the role of captain.
-Upon accepting the position, Hamer promptly fired his entire company, reenlisting only those he held in high esteem.
 As a new captain in the early 1920s, Hamer focused on cleaning up the town of Mexia, seventy miles southeast of Dallas until the Ferguson Era.

 The election of Ma Ferguson and subsequent stripping of the Ranger force led to Frank Hamer resigning his captaincy as a show of solidarity and re-enlisting as a private the very next day.
-This self-imposed demotion lasted until the election of Governor Dan Moody, when Hamer’s captaincy was restored, pay for all Rangers increased, and one of the “Four Great Captains,” John H. Rogers returned as a Ranger captain after serving eight years as U.S. marshal.
+This self-imposed demotion lasted until the election of Governor Dan Moody, when Hamer’s captaincy was restored, pay for all Rangers was increased, and one of the “Four Great Captains,” John H. Rogers returned as a Ranger captain after serving eight years as U.S. marshal.
 The murders of three lawmen in Hutchinson County called Hamer to Borger, where he worked with Gonzaullas for the first time in 1927.